ShengLanLuKPHDK/SWAT2012rev637/README.md

 * Swtich on the DrainP module

 The DrainP module is switched on when the parameter *ItileP* is set to 1.
 The parameter was read in at the end of the *basens.bsn* file.
-Example of the last section of a basins.bsn fil:
+Example of the last section of a basins.bsn file:

 ```text
 Subdaily Erosion: